-Again, when buying second-hand hardware like mice and keyboards, check on their physical state before even trying them on your device.
-Avoid buying hardware that appears worn out and damaged, even if the seller claims they work perfectly (unless you’re on an extremely tight budget).
+Again, when buying second-hand hardware like mice and keyboards, check their physical state before even trying them on your device.

 Coolers are among the safe PC parts to buy used.
-However, while purchasing a second-hand air cooler for your PC is okay, don’t buy liquid coolers, as air coolers are a lot less risky than their liquid counterparts when bought used.
+However, while purchasing a second-hand air cooler for your PC is okay, don’t buy liquid coolers, as air coolers are much less risky than their liquid counterparts when bought used.

-So what should you be on the lookout for when buying used coolers?
+So, what should you look for when buying used coolers?